rdmorganiser/rdmorganiser.github.io/README.md

-This is the repository for the public pages of the DFG funded project RDMO.
+This is a copy of the repository for the public pages of the DFG funded project RDMO.

-The pages can be found at http://rdmorganiser.github.io.
+The pages can be found at https://sabine-schoenau.github.io/rdmorganiser.github.io/